MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.pt-BR/Skype/SfbOnline/what-is-phone-system-in-office-365/getting-phones-for-skype-for-business-online/getting-phones-for-skype-for-business-online.md

 ms.custom:
 - Phone System
-description: 'Saiba quais telefones da Polycom, HP, and Mitel funcionam com o Skype for Business e as licenças necessárias. ' ms.openlocfilehash: d7b8b92d268ab6ba4cf0c5dd49eab15586c95ba3 ms.sourcegitcommit: 940cb253923e3537cb7fb4d7ce875ed9bfbb72db ms.translationtype: MT ms.contentlocale: pt-BR ms.lasthandoff: 09/07/2018 ms.locfileid: "23890271"
+description: 'Saiba quais telefones da Polycom, HP, and Mitel funcionam com o Skype for Business e as licenças necessárias. ' ms.openlocfilehash: 8b218161268855a1b89aa54fd0e40c4b308db40d ms.sourcegitcommit: dd37c12a0312270955755ab2826adcfbae813790 ms.translationtype: MT ms.contentlocale: pt-BR ms.lasthandoff: 10/04/2018 ms.locfileid: "25371561"
 ---
 # <a name="getting-phones-for-skype-for-business-online"></a>Obter telefones para o Skype for Business Online

-Skype para Business Online qualifica e oferece suporte a telefones de mesa para os usuários que desejam ter uma experiência de telefone tradicional, em vez de usar o Skype para o aplicativo de negócios.
-Este tópico aborda os telefones e as versões de firmware suportados para uso em Skype para Business Online e outras informações que podem ajudá-lo quando você estiver configurando telefones em sua organização.
+Skype for Business Online qualifies and supports desktop phones for users who want to have a traditional phone experience, rather than use the Skype for Business app.
+This topic covers the phones and firmware versions that are supported for use in Skype for Business Online and other information that can help you when you are setting up phones in your organization.

 Para obter as atualizações mais recentes e a maioria das informações atualizadas sobre os dispositivos suportados, consulte o [Skype para catálogo de dispositivo corporativos](http://partnersolutions.skypeforbusiness.com/solutionscatalog).